Jesus-Guijarro/sensor-data-pipeline/README.md

 The application database, `sensor_data`, is composed of only one table:

-- `sensor_temperatures`: table that stores the processed sensor data consumed from the `sensor-data` topic every 15 minutes.
+- `sensor_readings`: table that stores the processed sensor data consumed from the `sensor-data` topic every 5 minutes.

 <img src="images/entity-relationship-diagram.png" alt="ER Diagram" width="170"/>